Design guidelines

 Duration | 700ms (import {largeDurationMs} from '@atlaskit/motion' ) |

-All draggable items should also have the ability to trigger the same outcomes using assistive technology friendly controls.
+All draggable items should also have the ability to achieve the same outcomes using assistive technology friendly controls.

 Please make drag handle icons visible (where possible) as this is a helpful signal for people that an item is draggable.